-At Mount Holyoke Jones has taught Nationalism: East and West, Post-Soviet Foreign Policy, and The Rise and Fall of the Soviet Empire.
-Co-convening six conferences, Jones has published widely, including dozens of articles, chapters, and book reviews on contemporary events in the Commonwealth of Independent States.
-He has just completed a book Socialism in Georgian Colors: The European Road to Social Democracy, published by Harvard University Press in November 2005.
-He is currently writing two more books: The Georgian Social Democratic Republic: 1918–1921 (to be published by Harvard U.P.) and Georgia and the Struggle for Stability 1989-2005 (to be published by I.B.
-Tauris).
+At Mount Holyoke, Jones has taught Nationalism: East and West, Post-Soviet Foreign Policy, and The Rise and Fall of the Soviet Empire.
+Coconvening six conferences, Jones has published widely, including dozens of articles, chapters, and book reviews on contemporary events in the Commonwealth of Independent States.
+His books include:

-Prior to joining the Mount Holyoke faculty, Jones taught Soviet politics at the University of California at Santa Cruz (1986), at the University of London (1986-88), and at Oxford University (1988-89).
-He has received numerous grants, fellowships and awards from Harvard, London and Oxford Universities, as well as from IREX, the Smith Richardson Foundation, and the Institute of Advanced Study at Princeton.
+Prior to joining the Mount Holyoke faculty, Jones taught Soviet politics at the University of California at Santa Cruz (1986), at the University of London (1986-1988), and at Oxford University (1988-1989).
+He has received numerous grants, fellowships, and awards from Harvard, London, and Oxford universities, as well as from IREX, the Smith Richardson Foundation, and the Institute of Advanced Study at Princeton.

 A native of England, Jones is fluent in Georgian and reads Russian and French fluently.